-Recommended Adjustment Information assessed QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Clare Detailed Options - Renewal of Flap Gates QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Detailed options analysis QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Specification Hydraulic Cylinders 2018 September Specification Hydraulic Cylinders 2018 September QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Procurement Process & Rec 2019 March
+Recommended Adjustment Information assessed QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Clare Detailed Options - Renewal of Flap Gates QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Detailed options analysis QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Specification Hydraulic Cylunders 2018 September Specification Hydraulic Cylunders 2018 September QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Procurement Process & Rec 2019 March

 Are the proposed cost escalation methods appropriate? (e.g. consistent with prevailing market conditions and historical trends) NO No information on cost escalation has been provided, however, the CAPEX claim is for a single year.
 Minor Were options considered in determining the least cost or preferred option?
 YES The least cost option was not selected, as an MCA was used.
 None Were the procedures/approach used for determining the preferred option appropriate in terms of determining efficient and least cost outcomes?
 YES The least cost option was not selected, as an MCA was used.
 None Did the project consider whole of life costs, including future maintenance and operating costs?
 YES An NPV calculation including OPEX was performed.
 None Have any potential efficiency gains been identified?
-NO None identified None Comment on Efficiency Would be refurbished under a separate project.
-With the process, the project costs have been assumed as reas Efficient YES Docume ntation Quality Low t information provided to comment on project efficiency.
+NO None identified None Commen nt on Efficiency For the proposed hydraulic cylinder refurbishments, t claims in FY20 and FY50 do not match the concept of analysis.
+It appears that the amounts have only been would be refurbished under a separate project.
+With t process, the project costs have been assumed as real of a rolling program allocated to fund a this assumption, ar Efficient YES Docume ntation Quality Low t information provided to comment on project efficiency.
 The CAPEX n nor do the cost estimates correlate with those from the options a portion of the cylinder refurbishments and the remaining cylinders nd given the quality of the options analysis and procurement